 Purchasing your first home is an exciting decision, but there are also a lot of moving parts.
-Are there any underlying problems?
-Do the appliances seem like they’re holding up?
-A common thing for first time home buyers to check out is the condition of the house’s HVAC heating and cooling.
-A furnace that’s in especially rough shape may be the difference between making an offer on a house and looking elsewhere.
+Are there any hidden problems?
+Do the appliances seem like they’re in good shape?
+A common thing for first-time home buyers to inspect is the condition of the house’s HVAC heating and cooling.
+A furnace that’s in particularly bad shape can sometimes be the difference between making an offer on a house and searching elsewhere.

 What Should Be on Your HVAC Checklist?

 Unless you’re already familiar with HVAC systems, you may not know what to look for.
-Fortunately, there are a few pieces of information that can offer insight into the overall condition the HVAC equipment is in.
+Thankfully, there are a few pieces of information that can provide insight into the overall condition the HVAC equipment is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to determine when the make and model was first manufactured.
-Older models can be less energy efficient and may lack convenient features found in newer equipment.
-This is usually fairly easy to find, but it’s also only half the information you want.
-You should also try and find out when the equipment was installed.
+Older models can be less energy efficient and can lack convenient features found in new equipment.
+This should be fairly easy to find, but it’s also only half the information you want.
+You should also attempt to find out when the system was installed.